Performance Racing Technology

 About Pressurized Cooling Racing Water Systems

 Pressurized water systems are relatively new to the short track and stock car world.
 This technology has been around in F-1 and Indy Cars for many years.
-C&R has been involved with the pressurized cooling systems through our Indy Car customers since it’s inception.
-It’s more efficient and more failsafe than the conventional closed cooling system that has been around for the last 80 years.
-This is the future for cooling systems that will make it’s way into the stock car and short track arenas over the next few years.
+C&R has been involved with the pressurized cooling systems through our Indy Car customers since its inception.
+It’s more efficient and safer than the conventional closed cooling system that has been around for the last 80 years.
+This is the future for cooling systems that will make its way into the stock car and short-track arenas over the next few years.
 (Since C&R published this piece, their pressurized cooling systems have made headways into off-road racing and drag racing. ed)

 By keeping adequate pressure in the system, the boiling point will be high enough that this overheating situation can be prevented.
 The higher the pressure the higher the boiling point.
 For instance, at sea level with a 30 lb. cap the boiling point would be around 265 degrees.
 That’s why we always recommend a 30 lb cap for racing.
 With our pressurized system, we use an adjustable pressure relief valve instead of a radiator cap.
 We do this because it will go higher than 30 psi.
 The other components in this system are an accumulator and a tool to set the pressure in the system.
 The accumulator is a can, similar to a header tank, that the air bleeds into from the cooling system and this can also has a controlled air space that acts as an air spring.
 This air spring will compress under temperature expansion and keep water from going out the overflow.
 It keeps the pressure in the system and is the place where the system pressure is set.